pineconedata/pineconedata.github.io/_posts/2024-09-13-basketball-train-ols.md

 5. **Target Variable** - The variable we're trying to predict or optimize.
 This is sometimes referred to as the dependent variable(s), as it depends on the independent variable(s).
 In today's project, this is Fantasy Points.
 6. **Parameters** - The values that the model learns during training, such as coefficients in linear regression.
 These parameters define how the model transforms input features into predictions.
 7. **Hyperparameters** - The configuration settings for the model that are set before training begins.
 These are not learned from the data but are specified by the data scientist.
 Examples include learning rate, number of iterations, or regularization strength.
 Hyperparameters can significantly affect model performance and are often tuned to optimize the model.
-    - *Note*: The model we’ll be using today is straightforward and doesn’t typically have hyperparameters in the traditional sense.
-However, it’s still important to know the difference between parameters and hyperparameters since many models will have hyperparameters.
+    - *Note*: The model we'll be using today is straightforward and doesn't typically have hyperparameters in the traditional sense.
+However, it's still important to know the difference between parameters and hyperparameters since many models will have hyperparameters.
 8. **Residuals** - The differences between the observed values and the predicted values from the model.
 Residuals help assess how well the model fits the data and can reveal patterns or issues in the model's predictions.
 9. **Model Evaluation** - Metrics used to assess how well our model is performing.
 For a Linear Regression model, this will include metrics like Mean Squared Error (MSE) and the R-squared value.

-We’ll use primarily the first six terms throughout this article, so it’s best to familiarize yourself with them now.
+We'll use primarily the first six terms throughout this article, so it's best to familiarize yourself with them now.
 The other concepts will be explored in more detail in future articles (please [let me know](/workwithme/) if that is something you are interested in!).

 Note: Our focus in this article is on classic machine learning models designed for tabular data.
 We won't be covering models built specifically for natural language processing, image recognition, or video analysis.
 However, it's worth mentioning that many problems in these domains often get transformed into tabular data problems, so some of the principles we discuss here may still apply in those contexts.
-With all of that out of the way, let’s move on to training the machine learning model.
+With all of that out of the way, let's move on to training the machine learning model.

 # Model Training